pb1983/Text-Editor/README.md

 - Express.js - Create a package.json first with the npm init command.
 Installation is done using the npm install command: $ npm install express

-- Babel - Make sure all of the below Babel pluggins are installed:
+- Babel - Make sure all of the below Babel plugins are installed:

     - npm install --save-dev @babel/core
     - npm install --save-dev @babel/plugin-transform-runtime